Find Affordable College Courses

 $3,192 Average Tuition & Fees

-Our analysis found Southeast Community College Area to be the best value school for allied health and medical assisting services students who want to pursue a degree in Nebraska.
-Southeast Community College is a moderately-sized public school located in the large city of Lincoln.
+Our 2023 rankings named Southeast Community College Area the best value school in Nebraska for allied health and medical assisting services students.
+Southeast Community College is a moderately-sized public school located in the city of Lincoln.

 In-state tuition fees for undergraduate students at Southeast Community College are $3,192 per year.
 On average, medical assisting graduates from Southeast Community College take out $16,109 in student loans while working on their degree.